How to Bet on March Madness

 - BetMGM $100k Bracket Challenge: Offering up a cool $10 million for a perfect bracket, BetMGM also has a top prize of $100k for the best-scoring bracket.

 Busted brackets happen to the best of us.
 That’s a good part of the reason why second-chance March Madness contests continue to grow in popularity.
 These are contests that begin with the Sweet 16 and roll through to the national championship game.
 DraftKings has a number to choose from, such as:

 A good part of the rampant interest in March Madness has to do with filling out brackets.
-Of course, the fun goes much further than that as a stellar bracket can translate into real prizes of the monetary kind.
+Of course, the fun goes much further than that. as a stellar bracket can translate into real money prizes.

 Smaller pools aren’t too tough to find around March Madness time.
 Everyone pays an entry fee which goes into the pot, and the best bracket wins.

 What are the chances of winning one of these huge pools?
 It depends on the number of entrants for an exact answer, but the short story is that it’s tough.
-No matter how well-versed you may be in NCAA Basketball, you need a lot of things to go your way at once to win a March Madness bracket contest.
+No matter how well-versed you may be in college basketball, you need a lot of things to go your way at once to win a March Madness bracket contest.

 - Go beyond records: A team that has racked up a great win-loss record against inferior competition isn’t necessarily better than a squad with a poorer record while facing tougher foes.